systemcarl/weblog/articles/about-me.md

 ## I'd Far Rather Be Happy Than Right
 I continued to pursue my interest in science through a diverse university
     education.
-I first received a Bachelor of Science (BSc) degree from the University of
+I first received a [Bachelor of Science (BSc)] degree from the
-    Waterloo, where I studied physics—a natural choice for someone fascinated by the fundamental workings of the
+    [*University of Waterloo*], where I studied [physics] — an intuitive choice for someone fascinated by the fundamental workings of the universe.
-    universe.
 Naturally, I enrolled in any course that focused on mathematical modelling and
     computer simulation
-which led me to specialize in astrophysics.
+which led me to specialize in [astrophysics].

-Over the last few years, I have been gradually working towards a Master of
+Over the last few years, I have been gradually working towards a [Master of
-    Science (MSc) degree in psychology at McMaster University.
+    Science (MSc)] degree in [psychology] at [*McMaster University*].
 I have been studying and assisting with undergraduate courses, completing
     teaching assistantships and performing guest lectures.
-While I had always had a pet interest in psychology, the Department of Psychology, Neuroscience & Behaviour gave me an opportunity to
+While I had always had a pet interest in psychology, the [*Department of Psychology, Neuroscience & Behaviour*] gave me an
-    dive deeper into statistical analysis, experimental design, and scientific writing.
+    opportunity to dive deeper into statistical analysis, experimental design, and scientific writing.
-I applied this knowledge in my MSc thesis studying the biophysics of vesper bat
+I applied this knowledge in my MSc thesis studying the biophysics of
-    echolocation.
+    [vesper bat] [echolocation].
 I have been working to document and understand the spatial characteristics of
-    big brown bat (*Eptesicus fuscus*) developmental vocalizations (the sounds bat pups make as they learn to echolocate).
+    [big brown bat (*Eptesicus fuscus*)] developmental vocalizations (the sounds bat pups make as they learn to echolocate).
 This work might seem distant from programming or physics, but the majority of my time has been spent developing computational signal